 George B. Anderson

-GEORGE B. ANDERSON was appointed to the Camden Fire Department on September 18, 1872 as a replacement extra man with Engine Company 2.
-He took the place of William S. Davis, who had been promoted to Engineer.
-He resigned on April 20, 1874 after having been appointed to the Police Department from Camden’s Fourth Ward.
+George B. Anderson was appointed to the Camden Fire Department on September 18, 1872, as a replacement extra man with Engine Company 2.
+He filled the position left by William S. Davis, who had been promoted to Engineer.
+Anderson later resigned on April 20, 1874, after being appointed to the Camden Police Department from the…

 Read More…